 Cautionary Measures Against Internet Fraud (Phishing)

-Leumi, as well as other global financial institutions, is a target of fraud attempts by hostile agents.
-They utilize sophisticated methods for collecting customer data for the purpose of accessing their accounts.
-One of these methods is by sending e-mails or text messages, which contain a link to fake websites.
-This threat requires adopting cautionary measures by both the bank and by customers alike.
+Leumi, like many financial bodies throughout the world, is a target for attempts at fraud by hostile agents.
+These agents operate via sophisticated methods with the aim of accumulating customer information for the purpose of accessing other accounts.
+One method is to send emails or text messages, which contain links to fake websites.
+This threat requires adopting precautions, both by the bank and by the customer alike.

-The following is a list of rules and recommendations, which will assist you in safeguarding and protecting your private information when browsing the Leumi websites:
+Following is a list of rules and recommendations that will help you protect your identification data when surfing the Leumi websites:

-When accessing the website, ensure that the general form and external appearance of the website are familiar to you.
-Take note of the language used on the site.
-If you are used to logging in to your account through instructions provided in Hebrew, avoid entering your identification details on a screen written in a different language.
+When first accessing the website you should ensure that the overall structure and its external appearance are in fact familiar to you.
+Pay attention to the language used by the website: if you are used to accessing your account through a screen with instructions in Hebrew, avoid entering your details in a screen written in another language.

-When using Explorer 7, Internet Explorer 8, Mozilla Firefox 3.5, Safari 3.2, Opera 9.5, Google Chrome (and more advanced versions of these browsers), the URL of a suspicious or false website will appear against a red or yellow background in the browser's address bar, and a warning will be displayed to its side.
+In the browsers Firefox 3.5, Safari 3.2, Opera 9.5, Google Chrome, Internet Explorer 7, Internet Explorer 8, Mozilla (and including more advanced versions of these browsers), when the internet website is suspected of being a false one, or is known to be a false one, the address will appear on a red or yellow background, and a warning will appear alongside it.

 A website known to be false – colored red

 If you accessed a website as said and entered your identifying data, you should immediately enter your account through the official Leumi website, change the password immediately and check the last transactions performed since the data was entered.
 In addition, it is recommended that you contact the branch and change your user name.

 Pay particular attention: During entering/removing your Leumi identifying details (including passwords) you should validate that those websites included are actually official Leumi’s websites.